 Unlike its pathetic sequels, “Death Wish” with Charles Bronson actually has depth, layers and good acting.
 It is not just an action-vengeance film where tough-guy Bronson mows down the bad guys like ducks in a shooting gallery (that’s left to the sequels).
-You’ll find nuance, character development and a familiar philosophical debate that remains on the front burner today four decades after the film’s release.
+With “Death Wish,” you’ll find nuance, character development and a familiar philosophical debate that remains on the front burner today four decades after the film’s release.
 Check it out even if you didn’t care for it the first time because it’s worth a second look.
 After all, “Death Wish” isn’t an “action” movie in the true sense.
 It is a true motion picture.
 Its “reboot” is coming in November 2017 with Bruce Willis headlining.
 I hope it is one-tenth as good as the original.

 (1974; 93 minutes; rated R; directed by Michael Winner and starring Charles Bronson, Hope Lange and Vincent Gardenia)